josecostamc/OML_bank_project/README.md

 <pre><code>docker compose up -d --build</code></pre>

 To check if the API is working correctly you can access the url: http://127.0.0.1:5001/docs.
+To test the endpoints you can use the test_request.ipynb notebook.

 <h3>Endpoints</h3>